jchryssanthacopoulos/quantum_information/assignment_3/README.md

 ### Exercise 1

-The program multiples two matrices with given dimensions using the specified mehtod.
+The program multiples two matrices with given dimensions using the specified method.
 To run the program, type:

 ```
 compiled/exercise_1 [--mat_mul_method <method> --num_rows <nr> --num_cols <nc> --num_inner_dim <ninner> -d/--debug]
 ```

-The optional arguments are:
+The optional arguments are

 1. `mat_mul_method`: Method to use to multiply the matrices (options are `matmul`, `row-col`, and `col-row`) (default = `matmul`)
 2. `num_rows`: Number of rows of the first matrix (default = 10)